Skip to Content

 Sinhalese mango curry(amba maluwa).

-Reheating– just leave out to leave room temperature before you heat for a few seconds in a microwave.
+just leave it out to reach room temperature before you heat it for a few seconds in a microwave.

 The ingredients mentioned below use standard measuring cups and spoons.